Usama-Codez/IntelliText/Readme.md

-This is A useful TextEditor Projec made using C++!
+This is A useful TextEditor Project made using C++!